nateemma/strategies/README.md

 >freqtrade download-data  --timerange=_\<timerange\>_

-It is recommended that you update fairly often (e.g. once per day).
+It is recommended that you update fairly often (e.g. once per week) and on a limited time range (e.g. the last month).
+Optimising results for the past year or 6 months doesn't really help you perform better with the current market conditions.

 Backtesting can be done using the following command: